organisciak/dissertation/document/2_crowdsourcing.md

 The point has been made that the amount of human effort and leisure-time labour on the Internet is endless [@shirky_here_2009;@mcgonigal_reality_2011]; however, attention is scare.

 Projects like those from exemplar Zooniverse, discussed below, or LibCrowds, or from NYPL Labs: they develop single-serving projects to symbiotically engage communities with their collections in focuses, short-term ways, rather than grandiose 'digitize all of history' projects.
-In revisiting my past work on motivations of crowds [@organisciak_why_2010] for the next chapter's crowdsourcing typology, I add a motivation that was previously avoided: novelty.
-Novelty is ephemeral, but short-term design may make that alright.
+In revisiting my past work on motivations of crowds [@organisciak_why_2010] for the next chapter's crowdsourcing typology, I add a motivator that came up in that work's study, but which I had avoided given the expectation that it is insubstantial: novelty.
+Novelty is ephemeral, but short-term design may make that ephemerality acceptable.

 With that in mind, below are some notable examples in the wild and as a whole, while the next chapter's typology provides a contrasting view of crowdsourcing in its parts.

 \newthought{Wikipedia is a collaboratively-written encyclopedia}, where the majority of contributors are volunteers.
-Wikipedia, formed in 2001 and now containing 4,579,708 articles (as August 13, 2014 [@_wikipedia:size_2014]), has an open editing policy that allows anonymous contributions and only restricts who can edit a page for few special cases where vandalism is likely.
+Wikipedia, formed in 2001 and now containing 4,579,708 articles [as August 2014: @_wikipedia:size_2014], has an open editing policy that allows anonymous contributions and only restricts who can edit a page for few special cases where vandalism is likely.
 The policy also ensures that readers are latent editors [@shirky_here_2009], helping police, correct, and improve poor quality content.

 Despite being a notable success, the maturing of the community and the increased difficulty of contribution that comes with more community rules has been blamed for falling numbers of new users [@angwin_volunteers_2009].